-Protesting the SBA NAICs Code size standard for a government contract can be tricky.
+Protesting the Small Business Administration SBA North American Industry Classification System (NAICs Codes) size standard for a government contract can be tricky when you try to qualify as small.
 This is especially true when there are differences between the amount of labor required and the overall cost of the contract.

-- The industry descriptions in the [NAICS Manual], the product or service description in the solicitation,
+- The industry descriptions in the small business size standard table the product or service description in the solicitation,

 - The relative value and importance of the components of the procurement making up the end item procured, and

 - The function of the goods or services being purchased.”
 Id. (b)(1).